 FOUNDER OF THE CENTER OF MUSIC AND ART

 Carolyn Glaub founded The Center of Music and Art twenty years ago on the principal that every creative act is a dream.
 The mission of CMA to help people develop their dreams and use them to better their lives.
-Carolyn has been certified as a Kindermusik educator and has over 30 years of experience teaching young children in group classes.
+Carolyn has been certified as a Kindermusik educator and has over 30 years of experience teaching young children in private lessons and group classes.